spierala/mini-rx-store/README.md

 Please let me know if you have ideas for improvement.

 ## Features

+* Requires only minimal configuration or setup
+* Lightweight Lib (its only dependency is RxJS)
+* Source Code of the Lib is easy to understand if you know some RxJS :)
+* Framework agnostic
+* Simplified API for basic state management per feature:
+    * `setState()` for updating the feature state,
+    * `$state` for accessing the current feature state
+* Advanced "Redux / NgRX" API:
-Although being minimalistic, MiniRX supports many of the core Redux principles from the NgRX library for Angular:
+Although being a lightweight library, MiniRX supports many of the core features from the popular [NgRX](https://ngrx.io/) library for Angular:
     * Actions
-* Reducer
+    * Reducers
     * Memoized Selectors
     * Effects

-The API of MiniRX is very similar to NgRX.
-If you realize during the project to need the full blown state management from [NgRX](https://ngrx.io/guide/store) then a refactor from MiniRX to NgRX would be very easy.

 ### Usage (in Angular)
-Create a feature store (with registering the reducer function and optional effects):
+####Create the MiniStore (App State):
+You have to do nothing :)
+The MiniStore is created as soon as you create the first MiniStore Feature... (see next section).

+####Create a MiniStore Feature:
+A MiniStore Feature holds a piece of state which belongs to a specific feature in your application (e.g. 'products', 'users').

 ```
-import { FeatureStore } from 'mini-rx-store';
+import { MiniStore } from 'mini-rx-store';
-import { ProductEffects } from './product.effects';
+import { initialState, ProductState, reducer } from './state/product.reducer';
 ...
-export class ProductStoreService extends FeatureStore<ProductState, ProductActions> {
+export class ProductStoreService {
-    constructor(
-    productEffects: ProductEffects
-    ) {
+    constructor() {
-    super('products', reducer, productEffects.effects$);
+      MiniStore.addFeature<ProductState>('products', initialState, reducer);
     }
 }
 ```

-Write an effect:
+#### Write an effect:
+Effects handle code that triggers side effects like API calls.
 ```
 import { Action, actions$, ofType } from 'mini-rx-store';